What causes sore throat?

 - Dark urine, rash, or chest pain (may occur three to four weeks later)

-- Sore throat that lasts longer than 4 days
+- A sore throat that lasts longer than four days

 - Should I give my child medication?
 If so, for how long and how often?